dorenproctor/pkgfmt/README.md

 - Docstrings for `type` declarations are lost.
 - Currently any loose comments (ie not docstrings) are lost. `go/ast` simply does not include these.
 I've thought of a couple ways these could be detected and added to a `comments.go` file, but this is not implemented.
 - Test files are not included.
+- The `version` command does not work.
+In [run.sh](./scripts/run.sh) the ldflags variables are populating the variables as expected but the ldflags specified in [.goreleaser.yml](.goreleaser.yml) are not populating them in the published version and I have not been able to figure out why.

 ---